 Once, the big trend in stores was to create an area for the kids to play while the parents shop.
 For Gen Z, charging stations are desired for their devices while they shop.
-(Not saying that a smartphone is the child of today!)
-But since these shoppers use their phones so much in the stores, keeping the batteries fresh is important.
+Since these shoppers use their phones so much in the stores, keeping the batteries fresh is important.

 Facebook was the favorite of Millennial shoppers; apps that are instant shopping capable are the Gen Z favorites.
 Texting leads the way, but apps like Snapchat and Instagram all had high usages in store among these users according to the Euclid study.
 This means store design and layout will need to think about this behavior and adjust.
 It becomes more important to show a complete solution on endcaps versus a bulk stack of an item.
 They move quickly and make decisions quickly so accessories need to be part of the body of the sale and not the add-ons that they have been for other generations.

 The bottom line is that Gen Z still wants a brick and mortar store, but more than ever they want an experience.
 And if they do not get an experience that exceeds their expectations, they will move on.
 When asked what they would do if the store they loved closed, the majority said they would find another store, not go online.
 It's clear they desire an in-store shopping experience.
 But that experience is going to have technology as the hub.
 Technology will be the new employee.